 - 1. EMS 120 must be taken concurrently with EMS 111 or EMS 113. - 2.
-Students must pass cognitive and practical capstone assessments to obtain eligibility to test for EMT Certification - Students who have completed EMS 155 will receive credit for EMS 152 and 154. - 4.
-The social/behavioral science elective requirement can be satisfied by courses with the following prefixes: ECO, GEO, HIS, PLS, PSY and SOC.
-Students must pass cognitive and practical capstone assessments to obtain eligibility to test for All Certification levels. - 5.
-The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
-Additional humanities electives may be conceptual or applied with a focus on
+Students must pass cognitive and practical capstone assessments to obtain eligibility for EMS Certification. - 3.
+Students who have completed EMS 155 will receive credit for EMS 152 and 154. - 4.
+Students who complete the program must pass cognitive and practical capstone assessments to obtain eligibility to test for EMS -I Certification.